Sahiljit/Sahiljit/README.md

 <h2 >Hello G, &nbsp; I'm Sahiljit Sandhu</h2>

 <p align = "justify"> I have been building web apps for over 4 years now.
 Before that, I have also worked in the field of Deep Learning.
-Except Coding, I love to discuss trading ideas and charts related to financial markets or stocks.
+Besides coding, I love discussing trading ideas and analyzing financial market charts.
 I might also bore you by talking about diet and nutrition.
 And I will always say "YES" whenever asked to play cricket or american-style eight ball pool.</p>

 <br />